 Best Time to Visit Okinawa

-If you visit Okinawa in summertime, June-August, you’ll find very high prices and lots of tourists, but the weather will also be very hot, and all of the Okinawa main attractions will be open.
+If you visit Okinawa in summertime (June-August), you’ll find very high prices and lots of people on tours, but the weather will also be very hot, and all of the Okinawa main attractions will be open.
 It’s also peak pineapple season!
 Visiting from November to March is also quite nice weather-wise, but it is off-season for most fruits and some hotels & restaurants will be completely closed at this time.
 Some attractions will also have limited hours of operation.

 Okinawa Safety Level: 9/10

-Just like the rest of Japan, Okinawa is an extremely safe place to travel to.
+Just like mainland Japan, Okinawa is an extremely safe place to travel to.
 But in the high season, it’s still important to keep an eye on your belongings, as the sheer volume of other visitors can be overwhelming in the summertime.

 Okinawa 5 Days Travel Budget